globalkitteh/globalkitteh/README.md

 - 🔭 I’m currently working on ...
   - Becoming more active in software development
   - Completing the Advent of Cyber event on TryHackMe
+    - Learning how to protect against SQLi using Prepared Statements
+    - Use of Hydra to bruteforce VNC login
+    - Pivoting using Docker containers
+    - Creating reverse shells embedded in files
   - Giving blogging a go
   - Expanding my homelab